andrewblance/Hyperion/README.md

 Doing this should create a ```.csv``` file containing the results and the plot specified in the ```.py``` file.

 ## Future Work
 We aim at the moment to make the program print a select number of results directly to the terminal, so you could see how the results looked without opening the ```.csv```.
-Also we would like to update the program to allow the user to select certain initial parameters by entering them into the terminal instead of having to declare them in ```dxdt.cpp```.
 Furthermore, it is a goal to change ```dxdt.cpp``` such that it is the only file need to be edited when adding, or changing, a function.